zhanjunpeng/SmallProjects/README.md

 # SmallProjects
+Small Projects:
-Small Projects: 1.
-An illustration of linear regression use package 'sklearn'
+1. An illustration of linear regression use package 'sklearn'
+2. A Matlab program for K-means clustering